muqeetsyed/qbilHub-roadmap/Project_Roadmap.md

 - Depending on the need we can communicate with the respective teams and make plans accordingly.
 - This phase will also include creating initial technical document to present to other teams to make sure they are in line with the HUB.
 - **Time frame** - This will be a one week process.

+## Step 5-alpha - Implementation shuffling
+- Once we are done with the non-technical stuff, there comes an optional step.
+- With all the technical and non-technical decisions taken, there might arise a possibility of shifting some stuff up or down the phases.
+This will be done in this pre-step 5 phase.
+- If any change in deliverables will be done, it will be first proposed to the stakeholders and after proper discussions, the change will be finalized and implemented accordingly

 ## Step 5 - Start of the fight
 - Once done with all the non-coding things, the implementation will begin.
 Lets walk through this phase by phase